45south/DuoDX-recorder/README.md

 native RSPduo dual-tuner recording of two frequencies to a single interleaved file.

+---

+### ⚠️ A Word of Warning: This is an AI-Assisted Project ⚠️

+**This project is a personal project for my dx hobby.**

+A large language model (AI) helped write a significant portion of this code, *if not most.* I guided it, reviewed its output the best I could, and tested the result, but this project didn't evolve through the typical trial-and-error of a human-only endeavor.
+Even this README you're reading was drafted by the AI based on the source code, then edited and refined by me.

+Second, it's worth knowing that this was a learning project for myself.
+The focus was always on getting a practical, working result, which means some of the solutions are probably not what you'd find in a textbook.

+*What does this mean?*

+*   **It's Experimental.** While it works, it hasn't been battle-tested across a wide variety of SDR settings or hardware.
+*   **Design choices not stable.** You may see features etc. suddenly appear and disappear.
+You may also see large commits of lots of changes. **The mainline codebase may also be broken at times due to fast moving code and changes.
+Releases may be more stable.**
+*   **Bugs are expected.** The logic very likely has quirks that haven't been discovered yet.
+Other issues causing crashes may exist too.

+---

 > Version 2.0.0 replaces the original command-line tool with a Win32 GUI.
 All
 > settings are now read from `duodx.ini`; there are no command-line options.